Education is an integral part of a child’s growth, and preschool is the first step on that path, getting young kids ready for a lifetime of learning.

 An educational strategy known as experiential learning strongly emphasizes learning through hands-on experience, observation, and reflection.
 Instead of just memorizing, it encourages kids to learn by doing.

-Experiential learning involves:
+Experiential learning in preschool education involves:

 - Doing things with your hands.